Welcome to the new NSM#BLOG. Scroll to the BLOG POSTS to check out latest contributions!

 We live in a new era of geopolitical shifts, multipolarity and the competition of world orders.
 Polarisation is rising, open space closing, and what is more, human rights at large eroding.
 As a matter of fact the governance map is being rewritten.
 72 percent of the world's population already live in autocratic systems, compared to 46 percent a decade ago.
 How to safeguard healthy information ecosystems as the very pillar of democratic space?

 Would you like to share something?
-This is the best place for contributions by NSM Members and Affiliates.
-Please send an email with your content for this page to Ursula Werther-Pietsch (see Please contact me! on the Landing page).
+This is the best place for flashes and highlights by you, NSM Members and Affiliates!
+Please send an email with your content for this page to email: ursula.werther-pietsch@univie.ac.at.